EOSIO/spec-repo/eep-draft_contract_pays.md

 <!--A short (~200 word) description of the technical issue being addressed.-->

 EOSIO blockchains charge users NET and CPU costs on transactions.
-These costs are temporary; CPU and NET replenish over a 24-hour period.
+These costs are transient; CPU and NET replenish over a 24-hour period.
 A user can spend all their resources on a set of transactions, then 24 hours later do it again.
 Even though these costs are low on a per-user basis, they can add up quickly for application providers. e.g. if a provider wants to sponsor 1000 accounts which need Xpeek CPU and Ypeek NET, then the provider needs to stake 1000 * Xpeek CPU and 1000 * Ypeek NET.
-Most of this will go unused.
+Under this model, users can use these resources for other apps, not just yours.
+In addition, most of this will go unused.

 [ONLY_BILL_FIRST_AUTHORIZER](https://github.com/EOSIO/eos/issues/6332)
 partially addresses this by charging only the first authorizer of a transaction.